eraslyperalta/eraslyperalta/README.md

 ### Hello my name is Erasly Peralta ✨

--I am currently a professional model for an agency and also participate in beauty pageant competitions such as miss among others
+-I am currently a professional model for an agency and also participate in beauty pageant competitions such as miss among others.
--I pass on the message leadership and empowerment of women to young girls👯 -Course the first year of the career of biomedical engineering in instrumentation⚡ I aspire to specialize in Porothesis Design😄
+I pass on the message leadership and empowerment of women to young girls👯

+-Course the first year of the career of biomedical engineering in instrumentation⚡ I aspire to specialize in Porothesis Design😄